LiamJCates/Programming-Notes/Programming Tools/Issue Tracking/Jira/Introduction.md

 JIRA is one of the most widely used Incident Management Tool used for Project Management, Bug Tracking, Issue Tracking and Workflow.

-JIRA is based on the following three concepts – Project, Issue and Workflow.
+JIRA is based on three concepts – Project, Issue and Workflow.
 Important Points to Note

 The following points explain some interesting details of JIRA.